Table of Contents

 Working after retirement by getting a part-time job, especially if it’s one you enjoy, could help cover your retirement expenses.
 And as long as you have reached your full retirement age (which is based on your year of birth, as noted above), your Social Security benefits will not be reduced, no matter what your earnings are.

-However, if you retire early, you need to earn under an annual limit, which is $21,240 in 2023, to keep your full benefits.
+However, if you retire early, you need to earn under an annual limit, which is $23,400 in 2025, to keep your full benefits.
 If you earn more than that, you’ll lose $1 in Social Security benefits for every $2 you earn over the limit.
+(Note that if some of your retirement benefits are withheld because of your earnings, your monthly benefit will increase once you reach full retirement age, taking into account the withheld benefits.)

 Pension